About Us!

 President of the Board

 Sarah has been volunteering at PPP's exchange site since 2009 and has been on the Board of Directors since 2015.
-Outside of PPP, Sarah works at the University of Pittsburgh School of Public Health as a program evaluator.
 She enjoys tending to her chaos garden, playing trumpet, cooking, and biking around town.
 Sarah is originally from central New York and has an MPH from the University of Pittsburgh.

 Paul Cooley